Sunny Studio - Rainbow Lucky Card

 - Strathmore bristol smooth cardstock

-Next I stamped the images on 80lb Neenah solar white cardstock using an alcohol marker friendly black ink, cut them all using the coordinating dies, and colored everything using my Ohuhu markers and my Graph'it brush markers.
+I started off by stamping the images on 110lb Neenah solar white cardstock using an alcohol marker friendly black ink.
+I cut them all using the coordinating dies, and colored everything using my Ohuhu markers and my Graph'it brush markers in a color palette I really love: pink, orange and yellow, with touches of brown.
+Here is a detailed list of the stamp sets I used: • Cat Antics - cats • Party Pets - balloons, party hats, presents • Holiday Express - train • Balloon Rides - banners.

 SUNNY STUDIO SUPPLIES